 The Greek word for “representation” in verse 3 refers to an “impression on a coin.”
 That is, Jesus is exactly God.
 He is God!
 He uses words to hold everything together.
 He is not like us or the angels.
 After Jesus died for our sins, He took a position of authority and power.
 The message is clear – Jesus is greater than the angels.

-Application.
-No, Jesus is superior to the angels they so highly respected.
+Jesus is superior to the angels that were so highly respected.
 Angels are not to be worshipped, nor are they to be honored.
 Today, many Christians are reading books that contain stories and encounters with angels.
 Some even desire to meet one.
 Too much attention is being given to angels today.
 Angels were created.
 They are not our authority.